aaronlindsay879/not-a-wiki-hugo/README.md

 An example of this is the content file [ResearchList.md](/content/research/ResearchList.md), using the template [layouts/research/ResearchList.html](/layouts/research/ResearchList.html) and the data file [research.yaml](/data/research.yaml).

-`Researchlist.md` is an almost empty file, which only exists to tell hugo to create a page at that url with the right template file.
+`ResearchList.md` is an almost empty file, which only exists to tell hugo to create a page at that url with the right template file.
 `layouts/research/ResearchList.html` tells hugo how to convert the data from the data file into html.
 `research.yaml` contains research data.

+This is used for when data needs to be used in more than one place - builds will only ever be displayed on the build page, but researches are displayed in both the tree and list, for example.

 #### Other important things: